Oliver-Goth/SD-Exam-Project-Gateway/README.md

 #### Acceptance Testing (Business Flows)
 Acceptance testing validated predefined business scenarios against functional requirements.
 The primary business flow Order -> Payment -> Delivery -> Feedback was executed manually using Swagger UI and Postman.
-The observed results matched the expected business behavior, confirming that core requirements such as order status transitions, payment handling, and feedback constraints were correctly implemented.
+The observed results matched the expected business behavior, which confirmed that the core requirements, such as order status transitions, payment handling, and feedback constraints were correctly implemented.

 ![alt text](images/5.png)

 #### Peer Review Note – Customer Classes
-A peer review was conducted with a classmate focusing on customer-related logic.
+A peer review was done with a group member focusing on customer-related logic.
 The review compared expected behavior with the current implementation and resulted in agreed improvements.

 Scope
 * CustomerService
 * CustomerServiceTest

 Before (review observations)
 * CustomerService.getCustomerById(Long) returned null when a customer did not exist.
 * Tests expected null for missing customer IDs.

 After (applied changes)
 * CustomerService.getCustomerById(Long) now throws an IllegalArgumentException when a customer is not found.
 * Tests were updated to expect the exception on missing IDs.